calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. script replaces characters in a certain order
  20. this script will remove any letter given
 21. this script is for reversing input
+22. this script displays all mentioned in the commit